Matr1x (MAX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Matr1x Historical Price

-According to the latest data gathered on Matr1x live price page, the current price of Matr1x is 0.007063USD.
+According to the latest data gathered on Matr1x live price page, the current price of Matr1x is 0.007271USD.
 The circulating supply of Matr1x(MAX) is

 In the past 24 hours, Matr1x has shown a price movement of